-Childhood leukemia is increasing more amongst certain ethnic groups such as Hispanics Learnin Develo California with its large population and excellent data collection on cancer is the location of one of the largest studies designed to look at causes of childhood leukemia.
-Hispanic babies account for about half of all births in CA, making it a good place to examine possible genetic and environmental interactions that may underlie the recognized higher incidence Not only do Hispanic children have the of leukemia in children of Hispanic origin. highest incidence of leukemia but it is On average, childhood leukemia has been growing faster than in the non-Hispanic increasing 1.1% per year in Hispanics since White population.
-1988.
-Though much more rare in non- Trend in the Age-Adjusted Incidence Rate of Leukemia Among Children Aged 0-14 Years by Race/Ethnicity, CA, 1988-2009
+Childhood leukemia is increasing more amongst certain ethnic groups such as Hispanics California with its large population and excellent data collection on cancer is the location of one of the largest studies designed to look at causes of childhood leukemia.
+Hispanic babies account for about half of all births in CA, making it a good place to examine possible genetic and environmental interactions that may underlie the recognized higher incidence of leukemia in children of Hispanic origin.
+On average, childhood leukemia has been increasing 1.1% per year in Hispanics since 1988.
+Though much more rare in non- Hispanic Black children, it is increasing at 1.7% per year amongst them.

-g/

-DM en ta

-tie S

-Hispanic Black children, it is increasing at 1.7% per year amongst them.
 This is compared with an increase of 0.7% in non-Hispanic White children.
 The rate seems to be stable among Asian/Pacific Islanders.

-These trends may represent an interaction between predisposing genetics and environmental exposures.

-CHILDHOOD LEUKEMIA Stephen's Story

-CHILDHOOD LEUKEMIA: US TRENDS

-A Story of Health

-35 years.